FDA moves to ban menthol cigarettes and flavored cigars - KTVZ

 Menthol-flavored cigarettes are considered a “tremendous public health threat” for kids, according to the Tobacco Free Kids organization.
 Pediatricians have long called for a ban on flavored tobacco products, including menthol.
 For novice smokers, the taste of a cigarette can be too harsh, whereas, flavors make it easier for beginners to try the product.

-On Thursday, the American Academy of Pediatrics applauded the announcement from the US Food and Drug Administration, calling this an “important step forward.”
+On Thursday, the American Academy of Pediatrics applauded the announcement from the FDA, calling this an “important step forward.”

 “This long overdue decision will protect future generations of young people from nicotine addiction, especially Black children and communities, which have disproportionately suffered from menthol tobacco use due to targeted efforts from the tobacco industry,” the AAP said in a statement.
 “While the American Academy of Pediatrics commends the FDA’s announcement, it is only a first step that must be followed with urgent, comprehensive action to remove these flavored products from the market.”